Nidhi-S-Adiga/Railway-Reservation-System/README.md

 3. php -S localhost: 4000

-Run the first command in one terminal window and the second and third commands in an another terminal window.
+Run the first command in one terminal window and the second and third commands in another terminal window.